-STANDARDS ENTERPRISE HOW YOU WILL BE MEASURED DP.2 A documented plan for the effective management of serious incidents and potential emergency situations that threaten the welfare of livestock, food safety or the environment must be in place and known to those involved in farm/hatchery tasks REVISED GF, BL, BR, FR, H DP.2.a You have considered the risks to your farm and documented the actions to be taken in the event of: feed and/or water equipment or supply failing fire extreme weather disease outbreaks which have the potential to affect other farms/the general public reporting activist activity pollution incident, e.g. slurry spillages or leaks other site-specific risks (where applicable) DP.2.b An Avian Influenza contingency plan is in place and is: reviewed annually updated when necessary and for free range production, contains details for how to house the birds for the duration of the crop cycle without compromising the welfare standards expected for housed birds DP.2.c Up-to-date relevant contact details are displayed (including out of hours phone numbers) e.g. vet, electricity supplier, Environment Agency hotline, feed and water supplier R • Al contingency plan DP.2.1 You must contact Red Tractor and/or your certification body immediately if a serious incident or emergency threatens the welfare of birds (e.g. stocking density breach), food safety or the environment occurs on farm GF, BL, BR, FR, H Key staff have access to plans DP.3 Systems must be in place for recording, investigating and resolution of any complaints that are relevant to the requirements of the Red Tractor Standards REVISED GF, BL, BR, FR, H DP.3.a System includes recording the: complaint investigation result action taken to prevent the issue happening again Complaint records DP.4 Producers must notify their Certification Body of any notification of a positive coccidiostat (e.g. nicarbazin) residue found in poultry meat GF, BL, BR, FR, H DP.4.a An on-farm investigation is undertaken DP.4.b Corrective action is implemented
+STANDARDS ENTERPRISE HOW YOU WILL BE MEASURED DP.2 A documented plan for the effective management of serious incidents and potential emergency situations that threaten the welfare of livestock, food safety or the environment must be in place and known to those involved in farm/hatchery tasks REVISED GF, BL, BR, FR, H DP.2.a You have considered the risks to your farm and documented the actions to be taken in the event of: ■ Contingency/ emergency plan An Avian Influenza contingency plan is in place and is: - reviewed annually - updated when necessary - and for free range production, contains details for how to house the birds for the duration of the crop cycle without compromising the welfare standards expected for housed birds ■ Al contingency plan DP.2.c Up-to-date relevant contact details are displayed (including out of hours phone numbers) e.g. vet, electricity supplier, Environment Agency hotline, feed and water supplier DP.2.d ■ Emergency contact list DP.2.1 You must contact Red Tractor and/or your certification body immediately if a serious incident or emergency threatens the welfare of birds (e.g. stocking density breach), food safety or the environment occurs on farm GF, BL, BR, FR, H Key staff have access to plans DP.3 Systems must be in place for recording, investigating and resolution of any complaints that are relevant to the requirements of the Red Tractor Standards REVISED GF, BL, BR, FR, H DP.3.a System includes recording the: ■ Complaint records DP.4 Producers must notify their Certification Body of any notification of a positive coccidiostat (e.g. nicarbazin) residue found in poultry meat GF, BL, BR, FR, H DP.4.a An on-farm investigation is undertaken DP.4.b Corrective action is implemented